trustification/rust-rfcs/text/0000-sigstore-integration.md

 ## Signing

-Signing a new crate is automatically done on publish:
+Signing a new crate happens automatically when publishing a crate:

 ```
 cargo publish